Do you have a customer or a debtor?

-It must be remembered that a company's first concern is to retain that customer as a future buyer.
-Therefore some companies do permit their customers to pay beyond the terms of the sale with no penalty.
-Often times this becomes a rule, rather than an exception and establishes an unofficial term of sale.
-When a small account becomes a very large account and the company insists upon payment according to the terms of sale, some problems may result.
-The point is, some past due accounts are self-inflicted wounds.
+It is essential to remember that a company's primary concern is to retain customers as future buyers.
+Therefore, some companies may permit their customers to pay beyond the terms of the sale with no penalty, establishing an unofficial term of sale.
+However, problems may arise when a small account becomes a very large account, and the company insists upon payment according to the terms of sale.
+In such cases, some past-due accounts are self-inflicted wounds.

-Normally when an account goes beyond 30 days or some other designated date made by the company another invoice may be sent stamped as past due.
-If this does not produce a result, a letter is sent to the customer.
-If there is still no response, this may be followed by several other letters.
-In most instances, form letters are used.
-Usually, it requires too much time and effort to write a personally dictated letter.
+Typically, when an account goes beyond 30 days or another designated date set by the company, another invoice is sent stamped as past due.
+If this does not produce a result, a letter is sent to the customer, followed by several other letters if necessary.
+In most cases, form letters are used to save time and effort.

-In other instances, if the debtor fails to pay, the salesperson who sold the debtor in the first place may be sent to visit the debtor's place of business to determine why the debtor has not the account.
-Here again, the company salesperson is not a professional debt collector.
-He/She is mainly concerned about making sales.
-Furthermore, while the salesperson is trying to collect the debt, He/She is not doing what He/She is being paid to do, which is selling more products and/or services for the company.
-Sometimes, if the debtor fails to pay the amount of the unpaid balance is charged against a salesperson's commission.
-This is not only demotivating for the salesperson, this hits them where it hurts the most.
-In their wallet!
-This is not good for morale and not the basis of building a hard-hitting salesforce.
+Sometimes, the salesperson who sold to the debtor may be sent to visit the debtor's place of business to determine why the debtor has not paid their account.
+However, the salesperson is not a professional debt collector, and their primary concern is to make sales.
+Moreover, while they are trying to collect the debt, they are not doing what they are being paid to do, which is to sell more products and/or services for the company.